deansher/aider/design_docs/incorporate_diff_match_patch/plan_incorporate_diff_match_patch.md

 ### ( ) Code Cleanup and Documentation

-- ( ) Remove obsolete heuristics and matching hacks.
+- (✔︎) Remove obsolete heuristics and matching hacks.
-- ( ) Add inline documentation in editblock_coder.py on diff‐match‐patch integration and tolerance settings.
+- (✔︎) Add inline documentation in editblock_coder.py on diff‐match‐patch integration and tolerance settings.
-- ( ) Update overall project documentation to describe the new matching mechanism.
+- (✔︎) Update overall project documentation to describe the new matching mechanism.

-## Tasks